Full TitleA Phase II Study of Pembrolizumab and Entinostat in Patients with Relapsed and Refractory Lymphomas

-- Patients must have Hodgkin lymphoma or follicular lymphoma that has come back or continued to grow despite at least two prior regimens of therapy.
+- Patients must have Hodgkin lymphoma that has come back or continued to grow despite at least two prior regimens of therapy.

 - At least 2 weeks must pass between the completion of prior therapy and entry into the study.

 - Patients must be physically well enough that they are fully ambulatory, capable of all self care, and are capable of all but physically strenuous activities.
 As an example, patients must be well enough that they would be able to carry out office work or light housework.